 CS: What sorts of resources can people expect to learn about that will help them tap into and make sense of all that information?

-JGR: We’ll be covering a wide variety of resources ranging from reading and understanding legal documents (what in the world is a scire facias anyway?) to specific go-to sources for the laws in effect when our ancestors lived and the legal records created for and about our ancestors.
-All of the resources help us focus on how to use the information in a practical way in our own family histories.
+JGR: We’ll be covering a wide variety of resources ranging from reading and understanding legal documents (what in the world is a scire facias anyway?) to specific go-to sources for the laws in effect when our ancestors lived and the legal records created for and about our ancestors, along with some up-to-date cases like Xarelto lawsuits settlements, etc. All of the resources help us focus on how to use the information in a practical way in our own family histories.
 Just as a few examples, in Knowing the Law, we’ll talk about how knowing one simple fact about the law helps prove that a woman in a will record had to be a niece, not a daughter.
 In Court Records and Family Stories, we’ll see how court minutes can tell us not just about who our ancestors were but about how they lived.
 In Widows, Orphans, and the Law, we’ll cover everything from what a widow’s dower rights were all about to what happened to children when a father died – and how that changed as time went on.
 And in Through the Golden Door, we’ll see how it became harder and harder for our immigrant ancestors to come through that golden door to America – and where to find out what the immigration laws were when your ancestors wanted to come here.

 CS: Speaking of courts, the courthouse environment — the security checks, the rules, the language, clerks who don’t “speak” genealogy, heck, even the architecture itself can be intimidating to a new researcher.
 Any tips for a newbie (or otherwise frightened researcher) headed to the courthouse?